baggachipz/tinylist/README.md

 6. ~~True list view~~
 7. ~~Enhance PWA 'add to homescreen' functionality~~
 8. ~~Ability to 'pin' notes/checklists to the top~~
+9. ~~Import/export of data~~
-9. Support for image attachments
+10. Support for image attachments
-10. ~~Import/export of data~~
+11. Labels
-11. Internationalization
+12. Internationalization

 ## Support If You're a Fan
 If you like this project, please consider [supporting it](https://ko-fi.com/tinylist).
 I do not monetize the app and have to pay hosting costs.